Jim89/lsca_group/Assignment 2/BS1808_Group_Project_2_SO_Group11.md

 Table: Table 2: Optimal Production Output with new Supply Network Design for 2010

-Region          Chemical       Brazil      Germany       India   Japan       Mexico          USA
+Sale Region     Chemical       Brazil      Germany       India   Japan       Mexico          USA
 --------------  ---------  ----------  -----------  ----------  ------  -----------  -----------
 Latin America   Highcal     7,000,000            0           0       0            0            0
 Latin America   Relax       7,000,000            0           0       0            0            0
 Europe          Highcal             0   15,000,000           0       0            0            0
-Europe          Relax       1,000,000            0           0       0   11,000,000            0
+Europe          Relax               0            0           0       0    7,000,000    5,000,000
 Asia            Highcal             0            0   5,000,000       0            0            0
 Asia            Relax               0            0   3,000,000       0            0            0
-Japan           Highcal     3,000,000    2,000,000   2,000,000       0            0            0
+Japan           Highcal     4,000,000    1,000,000   2,000,000       0            0            0
 Japan           Relax               0            0   8,000,000       0            0            0
 Mexico          Highcal             0            0           0       0    3,000,000            0
 Mexico          Relax               0            0           0       0    3,000,000            0
-US              Highcal             0            0           0       0   13,000,000    5,000,000
+US              Highcal             0    1,000,000           0       0   17,000,000            0
 US              Relax               0            0           0       0            0   17,000,000

-Based on the optimisation based on monetary criteria, BioPharma should compeletely shut down its Japanese plant.
-This is may possibly be attributed to the high fixed costs and low capacity of 10 million units incurred by the plant.
-Unless the high costs are justified by the plant being a technological leader and will be able to bring other external benefits in the long term to BioPharma, the Japanese plant can be shut and the technology can be transferred to other functioning plants.
+The new optimised cost after completely shuting down the Japanese plant, cutting Relax facilities in Germany, and Highcal facilities in US is: USD 1,293,383,000.
+This may possibly be attributed to the high fixed costs and low capacity of 10 million units incurred by the Japanese plant.
+Unless the high costs are justified by the plant being a technological leader or being able to bring other external benefits in the long term to BioPharma the Japanese plant can be shut and the production can be transferred to other plants.
 As a result, the Japanese market's demand for Highcal will be fulfilled by Brazil, Germany and India and the market demand for Relax by India.
-From Figure 6-18, it is observed that in 2009 Japan is already importing chemicals from other plants as its total demand of 15mil units exceeds its capacity of 10mil units.
+From Figure 6-18 of the question sheet, it is observed that Japan was already importing chemicals from other plants in 2009 - as its total demand of 15mil units of Highcal and Relax exceeds its capacity of 10mil units.
 Furthermore, the plant was only producing a meagre 2mil units with full operational costs.

-In addition, it is suggested that Germany continue to produce only Highcal in the next year, and an extra 2 million kilograms for Japan.
-The other plants will continue to operate at full capacity with minor changes in the quantities of the chemicals.
+It is suggested that Germany continue to produce only Highcal in the next year, and an extra million kilograms for Japan and million for US.
+In addition, the USA will only produce Relax, and export that to Europe whilst replacing US made Relax product wiht Mexican Relax.
+Brazil, Mexico, India, and the US will operate at full capacity with minor changes in the quantities of the chemicals.

 ## Exchange Rates

 The costs of doing business from a plant can be significantly lower due to weakened exchange rates.
 BioPharma as an international business will be greatly affected by these fluctuations and can opt to redistribute production to different plants based on exchange rates.
-The follow analysis is based on the assumption that BioPharma is a US company and is primarily interested in profits in US dollars as opposed to other currencies.
+The following analysis is based on the assumption that BioPharma is a US company and is primarily interested in profits in US dollars as opposed to other currencies.

 A decision tree is used to assess the risk of these fluctuations and to calculate the expected return of each plant.
 Assuming that the exchange rates in 2010 can fall or rise to any of the rates from 2004 to 2009 with equal probability, the following decision tree with expected costs is constructed: